AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/commontreeitems.md

 <a name="Restraints"></a>
 ## Restraints

 This window shows the restraints to be used in a refinement for each phase (if more than one).
 It is organized into several tabbed pages, one page for each type of restraint.
 Restraints are developed for an individual phase and act as additional observations to be "fitted" during the refinement.

+Note that a restraint "pushes" a refinement towards a target value, but does not require that to happen (unlike a constraint).
+The strength of the "push" is dependent on the weighting factor and the "esd" used on the target value.
+The ideal use of a restraint is for an aspect of a structure that is not well-determined by the data.
+In this case, when the weighting of a restraint is dropped, the value of the restrained parameter may move considerably from the target value, but the quality of the fit (noted by the Rietveld plot, R-factor, reduced $\chi^2$, etc.) is not expected to change very much.
+If one places a restraint that is not consistent with the model (*e.g.* is wrong), then the fit will improve significantly as the weight is decreased.
+Such feedback is not possible with a constraint.

 <H3 style="color:blue;font-size:1.1em">What can I do here?</H3>